 Do you have a perfect day?
 I do.
 It would involve waking up when ready, having a walk by the river, going for a fancy breakfast and maybe going to the movies.
 After that, it would be a retreat back home to read on the couch while the rain trickled down, interspersed with cooking something low and slow for dinner.
 It isn’t fancy, it isn’t extraordinary – but it is quite perfect.

 But what would this ideal day be without something good to read?
-Here’s Ruby Slipper’s latest recommendations for your reading and beautification: go ahead and include them in your own perfect day.
+Here’s Ruby Assembly’s latest recommendations for your reading and beautification: go ahead and include them in your own perfect day.

 For the body: Nourish and comfort your skin throughout Autumn with Nuxe Huile Prodigieuse, a golden oil from the Gods.
 It smells like a delicious person you want to hug (more properly described as orange blossom, rose, and vanilla).
 Equally good on skin and hair, this product has a cult following for good reason.
 I too doubted its gorgeousness before trying it, but now am properly hooked.